wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-extensions-log-collector.md

 - *ServiceName*: Your cloud service name.

-- *Roles*: A list of roles, such as “WebRole1” or ”WorkerRole1”.
+- *Roles*: A list of roles, such as "WebRole1" or "WorkerRole1".

-- *Instances*: A list of the names of role instances separated by comma -- use the wildcard string (“*”) for all role instances.
+- *Instances*: A list of the names of role instances separated by comma -- use the wildcard string ("*") for all role instances.

 - *Slot*: Slot name.
-“Production” or “Staging”.
+"Production" or "Staging".

 - *Mode*: Collection mode.
-“Full” or “GA”.
+"Full" or "GA".

 - *StorageAccountName*: Name of Azure storage account for storing collected data.